aavegotchi/aavegotchi-wiki/posts/en/matokens.md

 <p class="headerImageText">maTokens!</p>
 </div>

-What do you get when you take those interest-bearing aTokens and put them on Polygon?
+What do you get when you take those interest-bearing aTokens and put them on [Polygon](/glossary#polygon)?
 Why you get maTokens, of course!

-This page is a continuation of the [aTokens](/atokens) page.
-Previously, we have gotten ourselves some aTokens.
-Now, we are interested in converting them into maTokens and using them as collateral to summon our Aavegotchi frens!
+There are multiple ways to get your hands on some maTokens.
+In this page, we will introduce the various ways.

 <div class="contentsBox">

 **Contents**

 <ol>
-<li><a href=#converting-atokens-into-matokens>Converting aTokens into maTokens</a></li>
+<li><a href=#using-the-aavegotchi-bridge>Using the Aavegotchi Bridge</a></li>
+<li><a href=#bridging-through-ascendex>Bridging through AscendEX</a></li>
+<li><a href=#fiat-to-polygon-using-transak>Fiat to Polygon using Transak</a></li>
 <li><a href=#staking-matokens-into-aavegotchis>Staking maTokens into Aavegotchis</a></li>
 <li><a href=#learn-more>Learn More</a></li>
 </ol>

 </div>

-## Converting aTokens into maTokens
+## Using the Aavegotchi Bridge

+This method is used when you have some aTokens on Ethereum Mainnet and want to bridge them to Polygon as maTokens.
+This method involves paying ETH gas fees (which may be costly).

 First, head over to the [Bridge to Polygon](https://aavegotchi.com/bridge) on the Aavegotchi DApp.